thelastpickle/cassandra-reaper/README.md

 * storageType:

   Whether to use database or memory based storage for storing the system state.
-  Value can be either "memory" or "database".
+  Value can be either "memory", "database" or "cassandra".
-  If you are using the recommended (persistent) storage type "database", you need to define the database client parameters in a database section in the configuration file.
+  If you are using the recommended (persistent) storage type "database" or "cassandra", you need to define the database client parameters in a database/cassandra section in the configuration file.
 See the example settings in provided testing configuration in *src/test/resources/cassandra-reaper.yaml*.

 * jmxPorts: